dhowai/portfolio-1-onewheel/README.md

     1. As a First Time Visitor, I want to understand the main purpose of the site and learn about the product.

         1. Upon entering the site, users see an animation of a user using the product with the text introducing the site.
-        2.  /*Text introduction of the product*/
+        2. There is a small description on what the product it.
         3. Displays the products available and the differences between through images and table of features.

     2. As a First Time Visitor, I want to be able to easily navigate the site.